opencollective/requests/docs/PLAYWRIGHT_CI.md

 ## Overview

-- The workflow lives in `.github/workflows/playwright.yml`.
+- The workflow lives in `.github/workflows/playwright.yml` and targets the `test_ci` GitHub environment.
 - It executes on every pull request and runs `pnpm test`, which maps to `playwright test`.
 Chromium runs in headless mode (Playwright's default).
 - Before the test run, the workflow reconstructs `tests/fixtures/seed-data.json`